 Wasatch Midwifery: What makes natural birth at Wasatch Midwifery different from any other experience?

 Adrienne Brown: Birth with Wasatch Midwifery is a unique option in the Salt Lake City community.
 Even across other midwifery practices and birthing centers in the area, we offer a style of care that stands out.
 Our center — described as having ‘a modern design, yet warm and inviting’ — was so much fun to create.
 I paid a great deal of attention to the design because I know the environment in which a woman gives birth influences her ability to relax and feel comfortable, allowing her to be successful in the process.
-Patients come into the clinic for their prenatal care and develop a sense of trust with the staff and facility, which helps tremendously when they eventually arrive in labor.
+Patients come to the clinic for their prenatal care and develop a sense of trust with the staff and facility.
+That helps tremendously when they eventually arrive in labor.

 Wasatch Midwifery Center is fully equipped with the tools and materials, medications, and organization to safely manage deliveries.
 We attend homebirths, too, and are able to bring all supplies, maintaining an equal level of safety.